earlychildcog/eyeVis/README.md

 Currently it includes heatmap plots, and heatmap and swarm videos.
 Can read data from csv files, or folders, or already loaded tables.
+There is a demo script to show an example, but no data to run it with.

 To do: